STAR Kids Program Support Unit Operational Procedures Handbook

 3510 Twelve Months Before the Member's 21st Birthday

-• provide an overview of the STAR+PLUS Home and Community Based Services (HCBS) program; and
+• provide an overview of the STAR+PLUS program, including the STAR+PLUS Home and Community Based Services (HCBS) program; and

 • discuss the changes that will occur in the first month following the member's 21st birthday.

-The STAR Kids MCO follows up with the member or legally authorized representative (LAR) every 90 days during the year before the member turns 21.
-This is to ensure the MCO completes all transition activities.
+The STAR Kids MCO follows up with the member or legally authorized representative (LAR) every 90 days during the year before the member turns 21 to ensure all transition activities specified in Appendix VI, STAR Kids Transition Activities, are completed.

-The enrollment broker (EB) will contact the member 30 days before the member’s 21st birthday and mail the STAR+PLUS HCBS enrollment packet.
-EB will select an MCO for the member if no selection has been made within 15 days, as outlined in Title 1 Texas Administrative Code (TAC) Section 353.403(3).
+The enrollment broker (EB) contacts members who meet the STAR+PLUS enrollment criteria 30 days before their 21st birthday and mails the STAR+PLUS enrollment packet.
+The EB selects an MCO for the member if no selection was made within 15 days, as outlined in Title 1 Texas Administrative Code (TAC) Section 353.403(3).

-Members who meet the STAR+PLUS HCBS program enrollment criteria will transition to the STAR+PLUS HCBS program on the first of the month following their 21st birthday.
-MDCP eligibility terminates on the last day of the month when the member's 21st birthday occurs.
+Members who meet the STAR+PLUS HCBS program enrollment criteria transition to the STAR+PLUS HCBS program on the first of the month following their 21st birthday.
+MDCP eligibility terminates on the last day of the member's 21st birth month.

 3520 Transition Policy for Non-Waiver Individuals and Applicants Receiving PCS or CFC Only

-STAR Kids and STAR Health eligibility will terminate the last day of the month in which the non-waiver program individual’s or applicant’s 21st birthday occurs.
-The non-waiver program individual or applicant with STAR Kids or STAR Health must receive services through programs serving adults beginning the first day of the month following the non-waiver program individual’s or applicant’s 21st birthday.
+STAR Kids and STAR Health eligibility terminates the last day of the month that the non-waiver program individual or applicant turns 21.
+The non-waiver program individual or applicant with STAR Kids or STAR Health must receive services through programs serving adults beginning the first day of the month following the non-waiver program individual or applicant’s 21st birthday.

-The Texas Health and Human Services Commission’s (HHSC’s) state contracted enrollment broker will reach out to the individual or applicant 30 days prior to the individual’s or applicant’s 21st birthday and provide the individual or applicant with a STAR+PLUS enrollment packet.
+The Texas Health and Human Services Commission’s (HHSC’s) state contracted enrollment broker will reach out to the individual or applicant 30 days before the individual or applicant turns 21 and provide the individual or applicant with a STAR+PLUS enrollment packet.
 The individual or applicant is allowed 15 days to make a managed care organization (MCO) selection.
-HHSC’s contracted enrollment broker will select an MCO for the individual or applicant if the individual or applicant has not made an MCO selection after 15 days, as outlined in Title 1 Texas Administrative Code (TAC) §353.403(3).
+HHSC’s contracted enrollment broker selects an MCO for the individual or applicant if the individual or applicant has not made an MCO selection after 15 days, as outlined in Title 1 Texas Administrative Code (TAC) Section 353.403(3).